Published On: July 1, 2025

 How Long Does an Uncontested Divorce Take?

 There is a common misconception that all divorce cases involve contention and litigation.
-The dominant perception of divorce is that couples go into divorce when all attempts to repair the relationship have failed.
-In the media, this is either shown as outright hostility between the spouses or a perpetual cold shoulder.
-However, in New York, statistics show that almost 80% of divorce actions filed in the state in 2019 are uncontested.
-This percentage of uncontested and contested divorce cases in New York has not changed for the past 10 years.
-This shows that divorce cases in New York are largely resolved with minimal intervention from the court.
+The dominant perception of divorce is that couples go into it only when all attempts to repair the relationship have failed.
+In the media, this is often shown as outright hostility between spouses or a perpetual cold shoulder.
+However, in New York, statistics continue to show that a large majority of divorce actions filed in the state are uncontested.
+For example, in recent years, a significant percentage of divorces were granted on no-fault grounds, which often correlates with an uncontested process.
+This reflects a consistent trend, demonstrating that most divorce cases in New York are resolved with minimal court intervention, often through mutual agreement.

 One of the significant advantages of getting an uncontested divorce is the fact that, on average, they take less time to finalize than contested divorces.
 A contested divorce can take anywhere from 9 months to years before a judgment of divorce can be signed.
 With a contested divorce, the legal fees and court costs can also add up quickly, especially if the case goes to trial.
 However, the cost of an uncontested divorce can be typically lower because the couple has already agreed on the terms of their divorce, eliminating the need for extensive legal proceedings.

 When spouses can cooperate and agree on the terms of their divorce, the process can proceed more smoothly.
-In most uncontested divorce actions, the extent of the involvement of the court can solely be to ask a judge to approve the spouses’ settlement agreement and to sign the Judgment of Divorce.
+In most uncontested divorce actions, the extent of the court’s involvement can solely be to ask a judge to approve the spouses’ settlement agreement and to sign the Judgment of Divorce after an uncontested divorce hearing.
 This can take, at the minimum, three months to finalize.
 It is critical to seek the help of a skilled New York uncontested divorce lawyer who can help couples navigate the legal process of divorce with minimal conflict and expense, allowing them to move on with their lives more quickly and smoothly.
 Call The Law Office of Ryan Besinque today at (929) 251-4477 to schedule a consultation.

 How Long Does a Divorce Take

-The duration of finalizing a divorce in New York can greatly differ depending on the specific situation due to individual complexities inherent in each case.
+The duration of finalizing a divorce in New York can greatly differ depending on the specific situation due to the unique factors inherent in each case.

 In cases where both parties mutually agree on all aspects, an uncontested divorce typically concludes more promptly.
 Such cases involve no conflicts over financial arrangements, property sharing, or child custody.
 The necessary paperwork can be managed with relative ease.
-Generally, an uncontested divorce in New York is often completed within around three months.
-This situation is considered favorable as it reduces both the emotional and financial strains of the divorce proceedings.
+Generally, an uncontested divorce in New York can be completed in approximately three to six months.
+This is a favorable situation as it reduces both the emotional and financial strains of the proceedings.

 It’s vital to recognize that each divorce case is distinct, and the mentioned time frames are approximations.
 They can fluctuate based on multiple factors, including the efficacy of your attorney, the willingness of both parties to negotiate, and the pace of the court’s procedures.